hasgeek/events/_rootconf_events/2018-automation-with-ansible.md

   right_content: |
     # Outline:

     This workshop introduces a beginner to basic fundamentals of Ansible with easy to do hands-on exercises.
 The workshop introduces basic use cases of Ansible followed by an introduction to Ansible Inventory, Playbooks, Modules, Variables, Conditionals, Loops and Roles.
-Each mentioned topic is accompanied by a set of coding exercises giving the attendies a hands-on experience in developing Ansible Playbooks.
+Each mentioned topic is accompanied by a set of coding exercises giving the attendees a hands-on experience in developing Ansible Playbooks.

     #### Introduction to configuration management [15 mins]